thedevmaro/thedevmaro/README.md

 `Python` · `C++` · `AI` · `Cybersecurity`

-building stuff, breaking stuff, and trying to lay the groundwork for something bigger :)
+building stuff, breaking stuff, building stuff, breaking stuff, and slowly figuring out where it all leads :)